Cluster Feeding: What It Is, Why It Happens, and How to Get Through It

 How long does cluster feeding last?

 A cluster stretch usually lasts a few hours (often late afternoon to bedtime).
-As a phase, it typically lasts a few days to a week around growth spurts (common at 2–3 weeks, 6 weeks, 3 months).
-It passes on its own once your supply catches up.
+As a phase, it typically lasts a few days to a week around growth spurts — common at 2–3 weeks, 6 weeks, and 3 months.
+It passes on its own once your supply catches up to the new demand.

 Does cluster feeding happen every night?

 Often, yes — especially in the first 6–8 weeks.
 Many babies have a predictable evening cluster window.
-It usually shortens as the baby gets older and milk supply stabilizes.
+It usually shortens as the baby gets older and milk supply stabilises.

 Can I pump instead of cluster feeding?

-Direct nursing is more efficient at signaling your body to increase supply than pumping, so pumping is not an equal substitute during a cluster.
-If you need a break, a partner can do one bottle feed of expressed milk and you can pump at that time to keep the supply signal intact.
+Direct nursing is more efficient at signalling your body to increase supply than pumping, so pumping is not an equal substitute during a cluster.
+If you need a break, a partner can offer one bottle feed of expressed milk while you pump at the same time — this preserves the supply signal.

 Should I let my baby cluster feed on both sides?